x0rloser/RetroArch/hakchi/readme.md

 ### 1.7.3b - July 2018

 **Please note: NES cores are no longer bundled with RA.
-You will need to download them seperately**
+You will need to download them seperately from HR.com or the ModStore**

 **Please note: Standalone RetroArch Saves will be located in your saves under CLV-RETROARCH**